 These days, Camp La Verne services three of our own Brethren Weeklong Summer Camps for youth in grades 3rd through 12th, and an extended weekend winter camp in the snow for 6th through 12th graders.
 Throughout the rest of the year, the camp hosts other events and groups of varying sizes and ages by providing full-service cooking and opening it up to self-serving groups as well.

-With an outdoor basketball hoop, and full-size volleyball court, archery range, and a challenge team building course, there is plenty of room for group games and fun activities.
+With an outdoor basketball hoop, full-size volleyball court, horseshow pit, and archery range, there is plenty of room for group games and fun activities.
 A separate crafts lodge, painted inside with names and years of previous campers, lends itself to an amazing environment for creativity.
 As far as campfire goes, our amphitheater-style pit is perfect for sitting and singing, or getting up and dancing.

-Camp La Verne is a well loved and serene place and space that any group would love to spend time in and create lifelong memories.
+Camp La Verne is a well loved and serene place that any group would love to spend time in and create lifelong memories.